LODSContent/ACPGuidance/ACPCreationProcess.md

 # Azure Access Control Policy Creation Process

-This document provides basic information on the steps for creating a restrictive Access Control Policy (ACP) that limits a lab to only the resources it requires.
+This document provides basic information on the steps for creating a restrictive Access Control Policy (ACP) that limits a lab to only the resources it requires and will meet the [LODS cloud security standards criteria for acceptance](https://docs.learnondemandsystems.com/lod/cloud-slice/cloud-security-standards.md "Cloud Security Standards)".

 ## Resource data collection